proghax333/emitrr-game/README.md

-# tickers-try
+# A Cat Game

-Building a full-stack product.
+An assignment.

 | Codebase              |      Description          |
 | :-------------------- | :-----------------------: |